Surrogate-based multilevel Monte Carlo methods for uncertainty quantification in the Grad-Shafranov free boundary problem: Numerical experiments

+As depicted in the second and third columns in the bottom row of Figure \ref{fig:QoI_plot}, after the post--processing step, the distortion of the boundary essentially disappears at a computational cost that is significantly smaller than that of interpolating the samples into a common grid.
+As shown in Table \ref{Tab:CPU_time_2}, the associated speed--ups (final column) are not quite as large as those of the un--processed strategy (seventh column) but still significant compared to those of the multi--level direct solver (fourth column).
+This is specially true for the more challenging cases of stringent tolerances, where the computational time was decreased by factors ranging between $10^2$ and $10^4$.
+As we will discuss in the next subsection, the post--processing step has no detrimental effect on the determination of the relevant geometric parameters of the plasma.\\

 \textbf{Geometric descriptors.} Table \ref{Tab: QoI_GeoInfo} summarizes some values of geometric parameters derived from the plasma boundaries of the expected plasma field for various methods.
 In the table, we set the outcome of Monte Carlo sampling with direct computations as the benchmark.
-We find that the surrogate-enhanced Monte Carlo produces parameters identical to the direct-solve results up to two decimal places.
-In contrast, MLMC sampling with both direct computation and surrogate methods on geometry-conforming grids aligns only up to one decimal place, due to plasma boundary distortions from extrapolation errors on non-nested grids.
-However, when using a common grid for interpolation, the geometric descriptors for MLMC sampling with both direct solve and surrogate match up to two decimal places.
+We find that the surrogate--enhanced Monte Carlo produces parameters identical to the direct--solve results up to two decimal places.
+In contrast, MLMC sampling with both direct computation and surrogate methods on geometry--conforming grids aligns only up to one decimal place, due to plasma boundary distortions from extrapolation errors on non--nested grids.
+However, when using a common grid for interpolation, the geometric descriptors for MLMC sampling, both direct solve and surrogate, incur a relative error significantly smaller than 1\%.
+A similarly accurate behavior is observed with both filtering strategies for the multi--level approximations.